jwendl/jwendl.github.io/_posts/2017-09-14-bash-on-windows-fonts.md

 ---
+layout: post
 title:  "Bash on Windows Font Issues"
 date:   2017-09-14 11:06:00
+categories:
+ - Linux
 tags:
  - wsl
  - bash on windows
 ---

 When I started the bash on windows command prompt this morning the font and scaling looked incredibly odd.